chasebliss/firmware/README.md

 ### Step 4: Validate JSON Integrity

 After adding the new entry, validate the JSON file to ensure there are no syntax errors.
-You can use online JSON validation tools or IDEs with JSON support to check the file.
+You can use an online JSON validation tools like this [JSON Formatter](https://jsonformatter.curiousconcept.com/#).

 ### Step 5: Commit Your Changes